ruslanmv/ruslanmv.github.io/_posts/2022-07-06-How-to-predict-Twitter-Sentiment-Analysis.md

 df_4 = df_unimportant
 ```

-However we are dealing with very few messages we cannot proceed with this approach, however if you have larger dataset for sure you can proceed this way.
+However we are dealing with very few messages we cannot proceed with this approach, if you have larger dataset for sure you can proceed this way.

 ```python